 - categories of personal information collected;

 - categories of sources of personal information;

-For more information about our privacy practices, you may contact us as set forth in the Contact Us section below.
+For more information about our privacy practices, you may contact us as set forth in the Submitting CCPA Requests section above.

 Our Use of Personal Information